Josephson-Majorana cycle in topological single-electron hybrid transistors: Introduction

 In this work we introduce and analyze what turns out to be the dominant charge transport mechanism occurring at low voltages in hybrid topological single electron transistors: The Josephson-Majorana cycle.
 It takes place when a topological superconducting island is coupled to superconducting and to normal leads (see Fig.~\ref{setup}).
 Charges can flow through the island due to the combined effect of the coherent oscillations of Cooper pairs in the island and the tunneling between the Majorana state and the normal leads.
 Although the process bears some similarities to the Josephson-quasiparticle mechanism present in Cooper pair transistors~\cite{averin89,vandenbrink91,choi01} there are also important differences.
 In the concluding part of the paper we will address this issue and show that some features of the Josephson-Majorana cycle are true consequences of the non-local character of the Majorana bound states.

-Thus the observation of transport mediated by this cycle can provide further support to elucidate the properties of Majorana fermions.
+The paper is organized as follows.
+In the next section we describe the setup, illustrated in Fig.~\ref{setup}, and introduce the underlying Hamiltonian describing its dynamics.
+In Sec.~\ref{cyclesec} we compute the current at low bias through a master-equation approach governing the behavior of the reduced density matrix of the central island.
+In the Coulomb blockade regime the current is dominated by cotunneling.
+These processes will be discussed in Sec.~\ref{cotunneling}.
+Non-locality of the zero-energy modes will show up only at this higher order in tunneling.
+We conclude in Sec.~\ref{conclusions}.